Tsardines/fallout-terminal/project-worksheet.md

 I'm interested in recreating the hacking mini-game from the popular video game Fallout 3.

-You're presented with four columns containing fifteen to seventeen rows each. **Each row is populated by randomly generated characters** and **randomly generated words** are displayed in various places (not limited to one per line).
+You're presented with four columns containing fifteen to seventeen rows each. **Each row is populated by randomly generated characters** and **randomly generated words,** and the latter are are displayed in various places (not limited to one per line).
 The words don't have a specific theme, but **they all have the same amount of letters**.
 For my version, each word will have six.

 The computer will **randomly pick one of those words to be its passcode,** and you're given **four attempts to guess which one it is.** Upon making an incorrect choice you're told that: your answer was incorrect, and **how many letters in your choice matched those in the right passcode** (x/y, with x being how many letters matched the goal word and y being the word length).
 The **start of the game** shows the line **"Four attempts remaining"** with four blinking boxes next to it.
 By the time you're down to one more life, the line reads "One attempt remaining!
 Lock down pending" with one blinking box.